The arrival of Destiny 2 brings with it new end-game activities and yes - a new Destiny 2 Power level cap to work towards.

 So if your experience level is too low to progress or equip something, get XP.
 This is thankfully really simple - just play the game.
 Killing enemies and completing story missions is the easiest way to do this, and if you're stuck, complete the game's many planetary activities (such as Lost Sectors, Public Events) until it goes up.

 Either way, you should hit experience level 20 by the time you complete the game's core set of story missions.
-And that's when power level really matters.
+Once you hit the cap you can still earn XP, with each 'level up' giving you a Bright Engram.
+But you should worry less about XP in general - as this is when power level really matters.

 Why Power level is important